PeDiot/twitter-inflation-perception/README.md

 ### Cleaning tweets

-The first step consists in removing polluting items from the the text of each tweet such as:
+The first step consists in removing polluting items from the text of each tweet such as:
 - the number of retweets/likes/comments,
 - the date,
 - the eventual items "Show this thread" or "Replying to".